saktx/Matching-of-extremely-variant-image-pairs/README.md

 The 14 feature detectors are: <ins>SIFT, SURF, KAZE, AKAZE, ORB, BRISK, AGAST, FAST, MSER, MSD, GFTT, Harris Corner Detector based GFTT, Harris Laplace Detector, Star Detector, and CenSurE</ins>.

-The extremely variant image pairs represent 10 types of different deteriorations due to: extreme dust, smoke, darkness (dim light), extreme noise, motion-blur, extreme affine, JPEG compression, occlusion, sunlight/shadow, and decoration using light effects.
+The extremely variant image pairs represent 10 types of different deteriorations due to: <ins>extreme dust, smoke, darkness (dim light), extreme noise, motion-blur, extreme affine, JPEG compression, occlusion, sunlight/shadow, and decoration using light effects</ins>.

-<ins>If you use this code in any form, please **cite** our research paper</ins>: https://ieeexplore.ieee.org/abstract/document/10099250
+<ins>**If you use this code in any form, please cite our research paper**</ins>: https://ieeexplore.ieee.org/abstract/document/10099250

 Complete PDF version of the research paper (with appendix) can be downloaded from this link: https://www.researchgate.net/publication/370177622_Potential_of_SIFT_SURF_KAZE_AKAZE_ORB_BRISK_AGAST_and_7_More_Algorithms_for_Matching_Extremely_Variant_Image_Pairs